Toffee Chocolate Chip Shortbread

 It was good, but not what I was expecting.

-Hi Savannah!
-Yes, the classic shortbread ratio is 1:2:3 — 1 part sugar, 2 parts butter, 3 parts flour, by weight.
-Sorry these weren’t quite what you expected, but happy they were still tasty. 🙂
+The classic shortbread ratio is 1:2:3 — 1 part sugar, 2 parts butter, 3 parts flour, by weight.
+These actually follow that pretty closely but have a smidge of extra sugar.
+Sorry these weren’t quite what you expected, but happy they were still tasty!

 This is a truly appetizing treat, Monica.
 Such easy and tasty recipe win my heart right away.
 Can I use almond flour instead of all-purpose one?